rufusmai/lumen-vue-cli/README.md

-# lumen-vue-app
+# lumen-vue-cli

-This project is a basic lumen 5.8 app that contains a built in vue.js app (built with vue-cli 3.7.0).
+This project is a basic lumen 7 app that contains a built in vue.js app (built using vue-cli 4.2.3).

 Use the `./routes/web.php` to add more php backend sites.
 All other traffic will be redirected to the vue app.